pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 Are you a newcomer to our development team?
 Or just interested in understanding how our application works under the hood?
 Well, this guide is just for you!
-This development guide aims to quickly familiarise you with the TaskTracker code base.
+This development guide aims to quickly familiarize you with the TaskTracker code base.
 It will give you an overview of the code architecture, as well as its various components and how they all interact with each other.
 This guide will also show you how to accomplish common development tasks, so you can fully